FAForever/wiki-pages/Development/Mapping.md

 - For the water as well?
 - Did you align the sun direction in the water settings?

-## Creating maps for the matchmaker pool
-The [matchmaker map pool](/en/Play/Client/tmm) consists of a selection of high quality maps selected by the [matchmaking team](/en/Infrastructure/FAF-Teams).
-To be eligable for inclusion in the map pool, maps have to meet several [technical](/en/Development/Matchmaker/matchmaker-technical-requirements) and [practical](/en/Development/Matchmaker/matchmaker-practical-requirements), as well as quality standards.
-Maps submitted for review are reviewed according to a [semi-automated reviewing process](/en/Development/Matchmaker/matchmaker-review).

 ## Using a different terrain shader
 Todo